AWS WAF – Web Application Firewall Rules & ACLs

 • A Rule Group is a reusable set of rules that can be added to a Web ACL.

-• Rule groups fall into the following main categories
+• Rule groups fall into the following main categories:

-Web ACLs – Access Control Lists
+Web ACLs – Access Control Lists (Protection Packs)

-• Web ACLs provides
+• Web ACLs provide:

 • Rule Groups OR Combination of Rules